Interpenetration of matter in plate theories obtained as Gamma-limits: Statement of results

 For maps $\R^{n-1}\supset U\to\R^{n}$ as they occur in plate theories, the above definition of invertibility almost everywhere is not suitable.
 Here, modifications on sets of measure zero will be enough to make deformations with interpenetration of matter injective.
-We by-pass this problem by restricting ourselves to continuous deformations.\\ For $U\subset \R^{n-1}$, we let e $\hat U\subset\R^n$, denote the cylinder over $U$:
+We by-pass this problem by restricting ourselves to continuous deformations -- in fact, we will even require Lipschitz continuity, since this is general enough for all applications to the derivation of plate theories.\\ For $U\subset \R^{n-1}$, we let $\hat U\subset\R^n$ denote the boundary of the cylinder over $U$: